 A reserve artillery unit may be activated normally as part of a corps assault or a grand assault in order to utilize its full artillery and manpower value and so that it may advance into the defender's hex.
-However, if it is not included in the assault for whatever reason, it still may utilize its artillery value per the above provided that it is in the same hex as the assaulting unit.
+However, if it is not included in the assault for whatever reason, it still may still utilize its artillery value per the above provided that it is in the same hex as the assaulting unit.

-29.0 Captured and Destroyed Artillery (Pro-Confederate)
+Optional 29.0 Captured and Destroyed Artillery (Pro-Confederate)

-29.1 Any time that a defending unit suffers an R or R result, or is eliminated in combat (by result or retreat), roll a number of dice equal to the unit's artillery value (Ex: an AV of 3 would require 3 die rolls) and apply the following results:
+29.1 Any time that a defending unit suffers an R or R result, or is eliminated in combat (by result or retreat), roll a number of dice equal to the unit's artillery value (Ex: an Artillery Value of 3 would require 3 die rolls) and apply the following results:

-1: The artillery point is captured and added to the AV of any attacking unit

-2: The artillery point is destroyed.

-3-6: The artillery point is retained by the routed unit.
+- 1: The artillery point is captured and added to the artillery value of any attacking unit - 2: The artillery point is destroyed. - 3-6: The artillery point is retained by the routed unit.

-If the unit suffers an R result or is eliminated, subtract one per criteria from each die roll.
+If the unit suffers an R result subtract one from each die roll.
+If the unit is eliminated, subtract an additional one from the die roll.